CoGian/ConcurrentCalculationOfIntegral/README.md

 # Concurrent_Calculation_of_Integral

-Demonstrates the use of multithreading,monitors and sockets to calculate an approximation of ð using arithmetic integration.
+Demonstrates the use of multithreading,monitors and sockets to calculate an approximation of pi using arithmetic integration.

 ## Methods